 Acute pyelonephritis (plural: acute pyelonephritides) is a bacterial infection of the renal pelvis and parenchyma most commonly seen in young women.
 It remains common and continues to have significant morbidity in certain groups of patients.

 The incidence of acute pyelonephritis parallels that of lower urinary tract infections: approximately five times more common in females with a sharp increase following puberty 6.

-Clinical presentation is fairly specific and classical in most cases, consisting of a rapid onset of high fever, flank pain and costovertebral angle tenderness (i.e. positive Murphy kidney punch).
-In many instances, less specific or non-urinary symptoms and signs may also be present, which may lead to clinical confusion 1.
+Clinical presentation is fairly specific and classical in most cases, consisting of a rapid onset of high fever, flank pain and costovertebral angle tenderness (i.e. positive Murphy's kidney punch).
+In many instances, less specific symptoms such as nausea, vomiting, dysuria, urinary frequency, urgency and other non-specific signs may also be present 1,12.

 White cells and bacteria are usually present in the urine, and blood tests reveal the expected changes: leukocytosis and increased C-reactive protein (CRP) and/or erythrocyte sedimentation rate (ESR).
 In severe cases, sepsis may be present.